All posts

 Community sizeSmall but growingLarge, mature

 You can read the rest of this post or you can skip to the takeaway: BudgetLabs is cheaper, more flexible, and built around the same zero-based principle, with some deliberate departures.
 YNAB is the established option with a bigger community and deeper methodology training.
 If price doesn't matter and you're already deep in the YNAB Method™, stay with YNAB.
 If you want zero-based without the dogma at $1.99/mo, give us a try.
+(For the wider field, see our dedicated YNAB alternative guide and the full ranked list.)

 Pricing: $1.99 vs $14.99

 YNAB charges $14.99 per month or $109 annually.
 BudgetLabs charges $1.99 per month or $19.99 annually.
 Same category of tool — ~7.5x cheaper monthly, ~5.5x cheaper annual.
+(That's where the "up to 87% cheaper" headline comes from: $1.99 is about 87% below $14.99 on the monthly plan; the annual saving works out to roughly 82%.)

 I've seen the YNAB community argue this away with "you can't put a price on financial peace of mind" and similar phrases that feel like ad copy.
 They're not wrong that the value is there — but I'd point out that YNAB's price has gone up multiple times since I started using it, and the methodology hasn't changed.
 You're not paying more because the product is doing more.
 You're paying more because they raised the price.